Leooo12/Cis-4400-Team6-/README.md

 # Project Description

-Analysis of the Green Cab, Yellow Cab and for Hire Vehicle in New York City for the from July 2022 to December 2022 and the weather.
+Analysis of the Green Cab, Yellow Cab and for Hire Vehicle in New York City for the from July 2022 to December 2022.
+The project will focus on the taxi and FHV data in New York City from July 2022 to December 2022.
+The data will be collected from the New York City Taxi and Limousine Commission (NYC TLC).
+The data includes the date, time, pickup location, drop-off location, fare, and tip for each trip.

 # Project Milestones.